t-bowersox/bouncer/README.md

 #### Token stores

-The `TokenStore` interface requires an object to have two methods that are used for tracking revoked tokens:
+The `TokenStore` interface requires an object to have the following methods, which are used for tracking revoked tokens:

+- `storeTokenData` - This is called by Bouncer when creating a token to store its session ID, user ID, and timestamp values.
 - `addToDenyList` - This is called by Bouncer to add a session ID to the "Deny List", which is a list of revoked tokens.
 - `isOnDenyList` - This is called by Bouncer during token validation to see if a session ID has been revoked.

 It is up to you to handle where to store the data, whether it's a key-value store, relational database, etc.

-If you want to keep a dataset or log of all tokens issued by Bouncer, you will need to handle that yourself since it's outside the scope of what Bouncer's purpose.

 ### Authorization flow